Metacognition in Mathematics

 Researchers found error analysis benefits learners.
 Conceptual errors show misunderstanding (Cox, 1975).
 Procedural errors mean learners miscalculate (Ashlock, 2002).
 Strategic errors show the wrong method choice (Schoenfeld, 1985).
 Reading errors stem from misunderstanding questions (Newman, 1977).
 Different errors need different support, they noted.

-Use "error journals" where students record mistakes and analyse what went wrong.
+Use "error journals" where learners record mistakes and analyse what went wrong.
 They also explain how they would approach similar problems in future.
 The act of writing forces metacognitive reflection that mental review often misses.

 This cultivates resilience and enhances self-regulation in learners (Dweck, 2006).
 Learners view mistakes as chances to learn, not as personal failings (Bandura, 1977).
 Error analysis becomes useful for the learner (Hattie & Timperley, 2007).